 Python 3 can be installed On Ubuntu Linux by using the following command from the terminal.

 Install Python on Windows

-On Windows machines, the Python installation is usually placed in C:\Users\UserName\AppData\Local\Programs\Python\Python(Version), though you can change this when you're running the installer.
+On Windows machines, a Python installation is usually placed in C:\Users\UserName\AppData\Local\Programs\Python\Python(Version), although you can change this while running the installer.

 Install Python on MAC

 Python is already a part of MAC OS.